aspax/aspax.github.io/tutorial/index.md

 ## Tutorial - using ASPAX with Express.js
 Here are the quick steps on how to use ASPAX with an Express.js application:

 1\.
-Create a folder structure for your project:
+Create a folder structure similar to this one for your project:

 {% highlight text %}